Beginner’s Grove

 Then life unraveled my certainties.

-These days, I’m less interested in teaching people how to be fierce and more interested in learning how to be woven.
+These days I live in Missoula, Montana — cold plunging in mountain creeks, making lotus-shaped sourdough, playing handpan, cleaning houses, and building village one reciprocal friendship at a time.
+At 73, I'm less interested in teaching people how to be fierce and more interested in learning how to be woven.

 I don't have a ten-step plan.

-I have a lantern, a notebook, and a willingness to practice in public.
+I have a lantern, a notebook, a stump in the forest, and a willingness to practice in public.

 If you're somewhere in your own unraveling — or rebuilding — you're welcome here.